Debt Service Coverage Ratio (DSCR) in Real Estate

 Economic conditions can factor into a lender’s interpretation of DSCR.
 In an expanding economy, lenders tend to soften their underwriting requirements, partially in the belief that the borrower’s NOI will increase over the term of the loan.
-Of course, carried to an extreme, you wind up with 2008, so one should not assume that lenders will fully revert to the practices that led to that incendiary crisis.
+Of course, when carried to an extreme, this trend can result in situations like the 2008 financial crisis.
+Accordingly, one should not assume that lenders will fully revert to the practices that led to that incendiary crisis.

 Debt Service Coverage Ratio vs Debt Yield Ratio

 Experts define the debt yield ratio as NOI divided by loan amount (NOI / LA).
 For example, a debt yield of 23% would result from a property earning an NOI of $2.3 million on a loan amount of $10 million ($10M).
 The debt yield is a measure of leverage, and therefore lower yields indicate higher risk.
 The benefit of a debt yield ratio is that it isn’t inflated by high amortization periods, low-interest rates or low market capitalization rates.
 A lender will usually set a minimum debt yield ratio on the loans it makes, such as 10%.
 If that was the case in our example, the lender would have further evidence to approve the loan application.

 Improving Your Debt Service Coverage Ratio